Naayak: Music

 S. Thaman composed the film's soundtrack and background music, marking his first collaboration with both V. V. Vinayak and Ram Charan.
-In April 2012, it was reported that Thaman was composing the film's songs with a focus on romantic songs featuring the two female leads.
-The song "Subhalekha Rasukunna", originally composed by Ilaiyaraaja for the soundtrack of the 1990 Telugu film Kondaveeti Donga, was remixed for this film in mid-July 2012 without any alterations in the tune and lyrics written by Veturi.
-The lyrics of the remaining five songs were penned by Chandrabose, Bhaskarabhatla, and Sahithi.
-All the songs were arranged by Thaman and were recorded at Studio N.Y.S.A. in Mumbai and Studio T.A.A.L. in Hyderabad.

-Aditya Music acquired the audio rights for an undisclosed high price.
-The audio teasers were unveiled in mid-December 2012, and the official track list featuring six songs was unveiled on 14 December 2012.
-The film's soundtrack was launched on 17 December 2012, during a promotional event at Ramanaidu Studios.
-Pawan Kalyan attended the function as the chief guest along with the film's principal cast & crew.
-Oneindia Entertainment placed "Nellorae" in fourth place on the list of top 10 item numbers of the year in 2013.
+The soundtrack featured six songs with lyrics written by Chandrabose, Veturi Sundararama Murthy, Bhaskarabhatla Ravi Kumar and Sahithi.
+The song "Subhalekha Rasukunna", originally composed by Ilaiyaraaja for the film Kondaveeti Donga (1990) was remixed for this film.
+The film's soundtrack, which was marketed by Aditya Music, was launched on 17 December 2012, during a promotional event at Ramanaidu Studios.

 Release

 Naayak was planned to be released on 12 January 2013, coinciding with Sankranthi weekend.
-Later the film's release was rumoured to be delayed due to Danayya's financial hardships.
-There were reports that were rumoured with a new release date as 11 January 2013, It was later announced the new release date as 9 January 2013, denying the previous reports as rumours.
+Later the film's release was rumoured to be delayed due to Danayya's financial hardships. although he later confirmed the release date as 9 January 2013, denying the previous reports as rumors.
 The film was awarded an 'A' certificate by the Central Board of Film Certification on 4 January 2013.
 Six cuts were suggested by the board to delete politically charged dialogue, and few other lines that included the names of the Andhra Pradesh Governors, A. P. J. Abdul Kalam and Sarvepalli Radhakrishnan.
 The board also requested a few words being altered in the song "Nellorae", and the display of a statutory warning on drinking and smoking wherever they occur in the film.

 The film was shown on 110 screens in Hyderabad, breaking the previous records set by Cameraman Gangatho Rambabu (2012) and Businessman (2012), which were released in 105 and 103 theatres, respectively.
 Universal Media, in association with Praneeth Media, released the film on more than 100 screens in the United States, including 70 digital prints and sixteen 35 mm prints, which was a first for a Telugu film in an overseas market.
 The makers said that the film would be released in more than 1200 theatres in Andhra Pradesh.